Low-Congestion Shortcuts without Embedding: Tree-Restricted Shortcuts

-\textbf{Comparison with routing on general shortcuts:} Ghaffari and Haeupler~\cite{gh2016lowcongestion} give a method for routing on general shortcuts in $O(\mathrm{dilation} \cdot \log n + \mathrm{congestion})$ rounds that is \begin{enumRomanHor}\item randomized and \item assumes a leader is already elected for each part\end{enumRomanHor}.
+\textbf{Comparison with routing on general shortcuts:} Ghaffari and Haeupler~\cite{gh2016lowcongestion} give a method for routing on general shortcuts in $O(\mathrm{dilation} \cdot \log n + \mathrm{congestion})$ rounds that is randomized and assumes a leader is already elected for each part.
 They describe a process of leader election via a complicated randomized bootstrapping process that takes $O(\mathrm{dilation}\cdot\log^2 n + \mathrm{congestion} \cdot \log n)$ rounds.
-We contrast those results with our current tree-restricted shortcut routing where leader election is essentially no more difficult than broadcast/convergecasting and the routing is simpler and deterministic.
+We contrast those results with our current tree-restricted shortcut routing where leader election is simple, deterministic, and essentially no more difficult than a single convergecast+broadcast.
 The downside is that non-tree-restricted shortcuts sometimes offer better quality guarantees and therefore better performance.

-\subsection{Main Result and Applications}
+\subsection{Main result and applications}

-The main contribution of the paper is to introduce a general framework for finding good-quality shortcuts in graphs where the only assurance is that they exist.
-In other words, no topology assumption is assumed. \begin{theorem} \global \StateFindShortcuts{ Let $G$ be a graph with a spanning tree $T \subseteq G$ such that there exists a $T$-restricted shortcut with congestion $c$ and block parameter $b$.
-There exists a distributed algorithm that finds a $T$-restricted shortcut with congestion $O(c \log N)$ and block parameter $3b$ with high probability.
-The shortcut can be found in $O(D \log n\log N + bD \log N + b c\log N)$ rounds. }\StateFindShortcuts \end{theorem}
+The main contribution of the paper is to introduce a general framework for finding near-optimal tree-restricted shortcuts in graphs where the only assurance is that they exist.
+We restate the result.

+\begin{theorem*}[Detailed version of \Cref{theorem:shortcuts-given-guarantee}] Let $\mathcal{P} = (P_1, \ldots, P_N)$ be parts in the graph $G$ with a spanning tree $T \subseteq G$ such that there exists a $T$-restricted shortcut with congestion $c$ and block parameter $b$.
+There exists a distributed CONGEST algorithm that finds a $T$-restricted shortcut with congestion $O(c \log N)$ and block parameter $3b$ with high probability (with probability at least $1 - n^{-O(1)}$, where any constant can be chosen in the exponent).
+The shortcut can be found in $O(D \log n\log N + bD \log N + b c\log N)$ rounds. \end{theorem*}

-We note that the Theorems \ref{theorem:shortcut-existence-on-bounded-genus} and \ref{theorem:shortcuts-given-guarantee} immediately give a novel result: an algorithm for constructing shortcuts on bounded genus graphs. \begin{corollary} Given a genus-$g$ graph with diameter $D$ and $N$ parts there is a distributed algorithm that computes a tree-restricted shortcut with congestion $O(gD\log D\log N)$ and block parameter $O(\log D)$ in $O(gD\log^2D\log N)$ rounds. \end{corollary}
+We note that the Theorems \ref{theorem:shortcuts-given-guarantee} and \ref{theorem:shortcut-existence-on-bounded-genus} immediately give a novel result: an algorithm for constructing shortcuts on bounded genus graphs. \begin{corollary} Given a genus-$g$ graph with diameter $D$ and $N$ parts there is a (randomized) distributed algorithm that computes a tree-restricted shortcut with congestion $O(gD\log D\log N)$ and block parameter $O(\log D)$ in $O(gD\log^2D\log N)$ rounds with high probability. \end{corollary}